Aya-Alhamwe/Gradio-Image-Captioning/README.md

  ## 🧩 Contribution

-Contributions are welcome!
+**Contributions are welcome!
 To contribute:

-Fork the repository
+- Fork the repository

-Create a feature branch (git checkout -b feature-name)
+- Create a feature branch (git checkout -b feature-name)

-Commit your changes (git commit -m "Add new feature")
+- Commit your changes (git commit -m "Add new feature")

-Push to the branch (git push origin feature-name)
+- Push to the branch (git push origin feature-name)

-Create a Pull Request
+- Create a Pull Request

+ ---

  ## 📌 License

 This project is licensed under MIT License – see LICENSE for details.
+ ---
  ## 🎯 Learning Outcomes & Skills Demonstrated

 Modular Python coding and package structure (__init__.py, multiple Python modules)